4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 B700 Form 637 Required Filing Check Sheet

-3. Compliance issues including, but not limited to Notice CP 241 information and items noted on the 637 Recommendation Sheet, completed by the TE in the Form 637 Registration group should be addressed, if applicable.
-Refer to IRM 4.24.24.5.2, Notice CP 241 Procedures, for additional information.
+4. Compliance issues including, but not limited to the CP 241 notice and items noted on the 637 Recommendation Sheet, completed by the TE in the registration group should be addressed, if applicable.
+Refer to IRM 4.24.24.5.2, CP 241, Notice - 637 Registrant, Procedures, for additional information.

 C800 Form 637 Financial Analysis

-1. The C800 documents a financial analysis of the applicant or registrant.
+2. The C800 documents a financial analysis of the applicant or registrant.
 A financial analysis is a picture of the business in dollars and cents.
-It shows levels of risk, measures business performance and enables the excise examiner to make informed decisions about the health of the business.
+It shows levels of risk, measures business performance and enables the examiner to make informed decisions about the health of the business.

-3. A decision on the results of the financial analysis must consider an analysis of internal controls.
+4. Examiners must consider an analysis of internal controls when completing a financial analysis.
 Refer to IRM 4.24.23.11.8 for additional information on Internal Controls.

-6. If the applicant or registrant is experiencing financial difficulty, then the excise examiner should protect the government’s interests by ensuring the applicant or registrant is not using FET deposits to pay other liabilities or is filing excise tax claims to increase cash flow.
+5. If the applicant or registrant is experiencing financial difficulty, then the examiner should protect the government’s interests by ensuring the applicant or registrant is not using FET deposits to pay other liabilities or is filing excise tax claims to increase cash flow.

-7. In certain instances, a financial analysis should be utilized in determining if taxpayer will be required to post a bond to meet the adequate security test.
+6. In certain instances, a financial analysis should be utilized in determining if taxpayer will be required to post a bond to meet the adequate security test.
+For additional information on bonding, refer to IRM 4.24.2.5, Bonding.

 C805 Internal Controls